MRtrix3/mrtrix3/docs/getting_started/commands/warpconvert.rst

 Description
 -----------

 convert between different representations of a non-linear warp.
-Where a deformation field is defined as an image where each voxel (containing x,y,z components) defines the corresponding position in the other image (in scanner space coordinates).
-A displacement field stores the offsets (displacements)(in mm) to the other image from the current voxels position (in scanner space).
-The 5D warp file is the format output from mrregister, which contains linear transforms, warps and their inverses that map each image to a midway space.
+A deformation field is defined as an image where each voxel defines the corresponding position in the other image (in scanner space coordinates).
+A displacement field stores the displacements(in mm) to the other image from the each voxel's position (in scanner space).
+The warp file is the 5D format output from mrregister, which contains linear transforms, warps and their inverses that map each image to a midway space.

 Options
 -------

 -  **-type choice** the conversion type required.
-Valid choices are: deformation2displacement, displacement2deformation, 5Dwarp2deformation, 5Dwarp2displacement (Default: deformation2displacement)
+Valid choices are: deformation2displacement, displacement2deformation, warp2deformation, warp2displacement (Default: deformation2displacement)

 -  **-template image** define a template image when converting a 5Dwarp file (which is defined in the midway space between image 1 & 2).
 For example to generate the deformation field that maps image1 to image2, then supply image2 as the template image